Privacy Notice

 Glasgow Kelvin College employees will process your data (that means collect, store, use and destroy the information provided) in a manner that is compatible with the data protection principles.
 In some instances, the law sets the length of time information must be kept, but in most cases the College, will comply with its own Document Retention Schedule.
 This can be obtained from the College.

 The College uses data gathered to enhance decision making and to shape services.
-There may be occasions when your personal information is sent outwith the European Economic Area (EEA) i.e., student exchange visits/curriculum excursions; in these circumstances we will ensure appropriate safeguards are in place.
+There may be occasions when your personal information is sent outwith the UK i.e., student exchange visits/curriculum excursions; in these circumstances we will ensure appropriate safeguards are in place.

 We will use your contact details to send you information relevant to your course of study, including but not limited to employment opportunities and progression or related courses that would support your learning journey offered by the College or its partners.